jpcposts/jpcposts.github.io/_posts/2023/2023-09-20-proxmox_subscription_notification.md

 Please exercise caution when modifying system files, and consider the implications of removing the subscription notice.
 Always ensure you have a backup and understand how this change may affect your Proxmox environment.

-Remember that subscriptions support the development of Proxmox, so consider obtaining one to access additional features and support.
+Remember that subscriptions support the development of Proxmox, so consider obtaining one to access additional features and support!

 📝 For more information about Proxmox, visit the [Proxmox VE Documentation Index](https://pve.proxmox.com/pve-docs/).